The Tribunal is an independent judicial body that hears claims relating to breaches of the:

 Appointments are based on knowledge or experience of issues likely to come before the Tribunal, such as:

 Sarah Eyre was appointed Chairperson of the Human Rights Review Tribunal in August 2022.
-Prior to that, Ms Eyre had been appointed as a Deputy Chairperson in May 2019.
-Ms Eyre graduated from the University of Otago with a law degree and a Bachelor of Arts in Māori; she was admitted to the Bar in 2000.
-Ms Eyre commenced her career as a Refugee Status Officer, determining refugee claims for two years.
+Prior to that, Ms Eyre had been a Deputy Chairperson of the Tribunal since May 2019.
+Ms Eyre graduated from the University of Otago with a law degree and a Bachelor of Arts in Māori.
+Ms Eyre commenced her career determining refugee claims, as a Refugee Status Officer.
 Following that Ms Eyre practiced in a private law firm in Auckland with a focus on litigation, specialising in Treaty of Waitangi claims, Māori legal issues and refugee law.
-Ms Eyre has been a Barrister since 2014 and has focused on public law and dispute resolution work.
-Ms Eyre has undertaken a number of quasi-judicial roles and, immediately prior to being appointed as a Deputy Chairperson, Ms Eyre held a statutory warrant as a Disputes Tribunal Referee and as a Visiting Justice.
+Ms Eyre has been a Barrister since 2014, working predominantly in public law and dispute resolution.
+Immediately prior to her appointment to the Human Rights Review Tribunal, Ms Eyre held statutory warrants as a Disputes Tribunal Referee and a Visiting Justice.

 Katherine Anderson is a Barrister Sole who has been a Panel member of the Human Rights Review Tribunal since 2013.
 Ms Anderson is a disputes resolution lawyer with extensive experience in private and public law.
 She has a strong background in governance, good decision-making processes, health law, privacy, and commercial and public law disputes.